-What’s new in 3.0?
+What’s new in 3.0.1?

-In version 3.0, we have added several new sections, including Configuration, Web Services, Modern (Client) based applications, to make the Standard more applicable to modern applications, which are commonly responsive applications, with an extensive HTML5 front end or mobile client that calls a common set of RESTful web services using SAML authentication.
+In version 3.0, we have added several new sections, including Configuration, Web Services, Modern (Client) based applications, to make the standard more applicable to modern applications, which are commonly responsive applications, with an extensive HTML5 front end or mobile client that calls a common set of RESTful web services using SAML authentication.

 We have also de-duplicated the standard, for example, to ensure that a mobile developer does not need to re-test the same items multiple times.